assaab/FeatureCraft/README.md

 🔍 **Dataset Analysis**: Comprehensive insights into your data including distributions, correlations, and data quality issues

+🔮 **Explainability & Transparency**: Detailed explanations of why and how transformations are applied, with rich console output and export capabilities

 📊 **Multiple Estimator Support**: Optimized preprocessing for tree-based models, linear models, SVMs, k-NN, and neural networks

 🛠️ **Sklearn Integration**: Seamless integration with scikit-learn pipelines and ecosystem